Amstramgram75/Amstramgram-Video-Player/README.md

 ___
 ___

-__:small_orange_diamond: The following options can be set either by overiding the default options or when creating the instance :__
+__:small_orange_diamond: The following options can be set either by overriding the default options or when creating the instance :__
 ___
 :black_medium_small_square: <ins>__hideControlsDelay__</ins>&ensp;&ensp;{Integer}
 Default : `5000`